indrora/u2f-garden/content/keys/gotrust-idemcard/index.md

 This means that if you're using Google's 2FA, you'll need to do some legwork.
 HowToGeek has a [comprehensive tutorial](https://www.howtogeek.com/365045/how-to-set-up-and-use-the-google-titan-key-bundle/) on setting up Bluetooth tokens using a phone.

+Under Windows, it appears that the Windows Hello FIDO2 interface will recognize this via the SmartCard interface, if you have a reader.
+Under certain circumstances, Windows may require you to remove and re-insert the card to make sure that you're human.
+This behavior has been confirmed to work with Microsoft Edge as of Februrary 2022.

+Windows does require a short amount of setup to register the card with Windows Hello Preliminary evidence also says that this *potentially* disables or changes NFC compatibility.
+This was reported to [@indrora](https://github.com/indrora/) by a friend.

 # Battery life

 Claimed: About 2 months.
 Included in the box is a USB charger.
+A standard SmartCard reader will, also, charge it.

 # Other interfaces not listed